 More WordPress push notification plugins

-As I said previously, there are several options of plugins in wordpress web development for sending out web push notification.
-If you aren’t comfortable with what onesignal offers, you are able to check these following plugins:
+As I said previously, there are several options of plugins in WordPress web development for sending out web push notifications.
+If you aren’t comfortable with what OneSignal offers, you are able to check the following plugins:

 - Push monkey